Rail transport in Turkmenistan: Rail lines to Afghanistan

 In 2013, work began on a link from Kerki via Ymamnazar on the Turkmen-Afghan border to Aqina in Andkhoy District.
 This link was opened in November 2016.
 It was extended 38 km to Andkhoy in January 2021, and is intended eventually to become part of a railway corridor through northern Afghanistan, linking it via Sherkhan Bandar, Mazar-i-Sharif and Kunduz to Tajikistan.

 In 1960, the USSR built a railway across the Afghan border to Torghundi, although services were very limited.
 In February 2018, the existing rail line between Serhetabat and Torghundi in Afghanistan was renovated and restored to service.
 This line is planned to be extended to Herat, where it could potentially connect to a rail line under construction from Khaf, Iran.

 Rolling stock

 The Asian Development Bank reported in 2021,In 2019, TRA had a rolling stock fleet of 119 diesel locomotives, 10,056 freight wagons, and 425 passenger cars.
 The majority of locomotives and all the passenger cars were purchased from the PRC (25 CKD9A-series passenger locomotives and 83 CKD9C-series freight locomotives).
 The freight wagon fleet included 2,849 tanker wagons, 1,738 gondola wagons, 1,637 platform wagons, 1,358 closed hopper wagons, 1,143 box wagons and 654 refrigerated wagons....
 In 2019, 6,607 wagons (65% of the fleet) [were] at least 30 years old, with many of these wagons having exceeded their normal economic life and in need of replacement.

 In 2013, 154 passenger coaches were ordered from CSR; CSR had previously supplied locomotives.

+High-speed railway project

+In Turkmenistan, starting from 2023, a project was actively discussed by Turkmen and Russian officials to build a sub-high-speed railway (at a speed of 140 km/h) line from the city of Arkadag to Ashgabat and Avaza.